Trips With Pack Animal Support

 For riders, riding mules means steady nerves and gentleness.
 Can you ride a mule?
 Absolutely, and they’ve been trusted for decades.
 Grand Canyon saddles are specially crafted on-site to better fit a mule’s flatter back and boast a high cantle at the back and a high swell under the saddle horn to better keep the rider from sliding backwards or forwards on the constantly sloping canyon trails.
 A horn gives an extra hold for skittish riders.

-Mules have been a fixture at the Grand Canyon for over 100 years.
-While the behavior of animals in a wilderness environment can never be completely predictable, the safety record of mules in the hands of trained skinners in the canyon is exemplary.
+Mules in the Grand Canyon have been a fixture at the Grand Canyon for over 100 years.
+While the behavior of animals in a pack in a wilderness environment can never be completely predictable, the safety record of mules in the hands of trained skinners in the canyon is exemplary.
 Mules always have the right of way on the trail – walking or resting.

 VISITOR Resources and Weather Insights